visgl/loaders.gl/modules/images/docs/api-reference/binary-image-api.md

 }
 ```

-Throws:

-- if image is not in a supported binary format.

 If `mimeType` is supplied, assumes the image is of that type.
 If not supplied, first attempts to auto deduce the image format (see `getImageMIMEType`).